Tips to help you stay safe while riding a scooter or moped

 Do some research to see if your state requires you to buy insurance.
 Each state defines and regulates "scooters" a bit differently, often based on engine size according to the Motorcycle Safety Foundation.

 Also, some insurance companies cover scooters under motorcycle insurance policies while others write specific scooter insurance policies.
-Check around to see if insurance is required for your particular scooter or moped.
+Check around to see if insurance is required for your scooter or moped.

 In the end, play it safe